manjufy/nodejs-backend-starter/Readme.md

 Please deliver documentation of the server that clearly explains the goals of this project and clarifies the API response that is expected.

+We are going to use JSDoc to generate API documentation for the project.

+Install JSDoc globally inorder to generate the documentation `npm install -g jsdoc`

+To save it in package.json file

+`npm install --save-dev` jsdoc

+To generate the documentation, run the following command

+`jsdoc src -r -c  jsconfig.json  -d docs`

+``

 #### Success Criteria

 1. A pull request against `master` of your fork with a clear description of the change and purpose and merge it